Contents

 Motorbikes are the most practical way to explore further areas like waterfalls, viewpoints, and caves, with rentals typically ranging from ฿100 to ฿250 ($3 to $7 USD) per day.

-Are There Taxis or Grab in Pai?
+Taxis and Grab in Pai

 Ride-hailing apps like Grab are not available in Pai.

-Instead, transport is usually arranged informally through guesthouses or independent drivers offering private rides around town or to nearby attractions.
+Instead, transport is usually arranged through guesthouses or independent drivers offering private rides around town or to nearby attractions.
 These are not metered taxis, so prices are typically agreed on before the trip.

 Short rides within Pai usually cost around ฿100 to ฿300 ($3 to $8 USD), depending on distance and availability.
 Longer trips to places like waterfalls or viewpoints may cost more.